Phone: 01482 389124

 The core team is made up of a handful of paid staff and volunteers, but the wider team consists of our students, community organisations and other health and social care staff.

-When we are able to safely and confidently deliver face-to-face again, we will be offering both in tandem.
 We wholeheartedly believe in the recovery approach, and believe in education as a route to recovery.